Bridge to Terabithia (2007 film): Critical reception

-Not all reviews were as positive.
-Claudia Puig of USA Today wrote that "for a movie about the power of imagination, Bridge to Terabithia is not as clever as you would hope".
-Puig called the film a "serviceable translation" of the novel, but thought the adult characters were caricatured.
-Puig found the real-life portions of the movie were "derivative and simplistic", but found Jess's emotional tumult felt "powerfully authentic, and this is where the film finds its truth and soul".
-The Wall Street Journal critic Joe Morgenstern felt that despite the occasional misuse of enchantment—"brief spasms of overproduced fantasy"—the novel's screen adaptation was told with "agreeable simplicity in between computer-generated monsters".
-Morgenstern was disappointed with the performances by the young members of the cast, which he described as "appealing but unpolished".
-Morgenstern thought Csupó lacked experience directing actors, and that although Deschanel was the best adult performer, she seemed self-directed.
+Claudia Puig of USA Today wrote that "for a movie about the power of imagination, Bridge to Terabithia is not as clever as you would hope", deeming the real-life portions "derivative and simplistic" but finding Jess's emotional tumult "powerfully authentic, and this is where the film finds its truth and soul".
+The Wall Street Journal critic Joe Morgenstern felt that despite the occasional misuse of enchantment, the film was told with "agreeable simplicity in between computer-generated monsters", and described the young cast's performances as "appealing but unpolished".
 Entertainment Weeklys Gregory Kirschling was confused by the main characters' lack of excitement towards Terabithia, and felt the film could not decide if it was "a fantasy or a coming-of-age story".

 Accolades

 Bridge to Terabithia was nominated for seven awards, of which it won five.
 Josh Hutcherson was nominated at the 2008 Saturn Awards for "Best Performance by a Younger Actor".
 AnnaSophia Robb was nominated for a Broadcast Film Critics Association Award for "Best Young Actress".
 The film won five awards at the Young Artist Awards, including "Best Family Feature Film (Fantasy or Musical)".
 Hutcherson won "Best Performance in a Feature Film – Leading Young Actor", Robb won "Best Performance in a Feature Film – Leading Young Actress", and Bailee Madison won "Best Performance in a Feature Film – Young Actress Age Ten or Younger".
 The cast won the award for "Best Performance in a Feature Film – Young Ensemble Cast", which included Hutcherson, Robb, Madison, Wakefield, Clinton, Lawless, Isabelle Rose Kircher, Carly Owen, Devon Wood, Emma Fenton and Grace Brannigan.